IPA.CONF(5) IPA.CONF(5)

 tion details in the ipa_mod(3) manual page.

 Suppose some limit uses several databases.
-From which database will
+During initialization the

 Note that the order of databases for a limit is important.

-Read in the database module's documentation you use information, if it
+Read in the database module's documentation whether it can work with

-can work with limits and what exactly a module supports when it works
+limits and what exactly a module supports when it works with limits.

-Using the value of the limit parameter from the database.
+Using the limit (threshold) parameter from the database

 limit <limit-name> {